 Witnessing more than 700 years of history, during which it was the site of royal coronations and weddings, the church reached its peak from the 19th century onward and is still the custodian of valuable artistic treasures.

 The easiest and cheapest way to get to Budapest is certainly to take a plane, and the supply of low-cost flights is very good.

 A more fascinating journey, which allows you to admire the different landscapes that follow one another, is to get to Budapest by train.

 The first question to ask when looking for a hotel in Budapest is: is it better to stay in Buda or Pest?
 The answer in almost all cases is: better Pest.

-The upper city on the left bank of the Danube is full of interesting monuments and attractions, plus it is a lively shopping area with many restaurants and clubs to spend the evening.
+The lower city on the right bank of the Danube is full of interesting monuments and attractions, plus it is a lively shopping area with many restaurants and clubs to spend the evening.

-Buda, the lower city on the right bank of the river, is fascinating to visit during the day but very quiet-for some even too quiet-during the evening.
+Buda, the upper city on the left bank of the river, is fascinating to visit during the day but very quiet – for some even too quiet- during the evening.